nyingimaina/profiling/README.md

 *   **For enabling profiling on all methods of a service:** An attribute on the **class** takes precedence over an attribute on the **interface**.
 *   **For profiling a specific method:** An attribute on either the **class method** or the **interface method** will cause it to be profiled (if profiling isn't already enabled for the whole class).

-The `AddProfiledServices()` auto-discovery method will find services if the attribute is placed on either the interface or the class.

-### Multiple Implementations

-The `AddProfiledServices()` auto-discovery feature is designed for scenarios where there is a **one-to-one mapping** between an interface and its implementation.
-If you have an interface with multiple implementations, you must use **manual registration** for each one.

-### Service Lifetime

-All services registered by this library, whether through auto-discovery or manually, are registered with a **Scoped lifetime**.